 When you think about it, except for the type of noodle, a GOOD baked ziti recipe should resemble lasagna.

-Except, it’s much less work because you don’t have to hand all the individual lasagna noodles.
+- Tt’s much less work than lasagna because you don’t have to worry about all the individual lasagna noodles.

 Step by Step Instructions

 STEP 1: Cook ziti pasta according to package directions.
 Once cooked, drain and set aside.

 STEP 2: While ziti pasta is cooking, heat a large skillet with olive oil over medium high heat.
 Saute garlic and onions in hot skillet for 2 minutes.
 Add ground beef and Italian sausage and continue cooking until browned.
 Drain off excess fat and return meat to the skillet.

 STEP 3: To the skillet, add marinara sauce.
 Use your favorite pasta sauce or make your own!
 Add Italian seasoning, kosher salt, and red pepper flakes.
 Simmer on low heat until pasta noodles are done cooking.
 When noodles are done cooking add half of the meat sauce to the noodles.
 Reserve the remaining sauce for layering.

 STEP 4: In a small mixing bowl, combine 1 cup of the shredded mozzarella cheese, ricotta cheese, 1/4 cup of the grated parmesan cheese, 2 Tbsp of fresh parsley, pepper, and eggs.
 Mix until combined.